Tires and Types

 Truck and SUV tires

 Truck and SUV tires are classified by different vehicle uses.
 You may need a more aggressive tire that can handle things where the road ends, or you may see a lot of highway driving, which would help to form a smooth and long-lasting run.

-The following are the tires which are classified according to the usage in Trucks and SUVs.
+The following are the tires that are classified according to their usage in Trucks and SUVs.